compagnb/sp18-intermediate-py/wkNotes/wk2.md

 * What happens when we create an object with the same variable name as the one we have already used?

 ### USING THE TURTLE MODULE
-* Before we can use the turtle module we need to import the module.
+* Before we can use the turtle module we need to **import** the module.
 Then we must create an instance of the Pen class.
 ```python
 import turtle
 donatello = turtle.Pen()
 ```
-* If we run this as is...we will see that as soon as we call the instance, a canvas is automatically created.
+* If we run this as is...we will see that as soon as we call the **instance**, a **canvas** is automatically created.
 The triangle in the window is the turtle.
 (The triangle points the direction the turtle is facing).

 ![turtle](../imgs/turtle.png)

 ### MOVING THE TURTLE:
 * By calling these functions, the turtle can be moved around the screen.
 Just as we learned last week we call the functions of the class by using the dot after the instance name and then calling the function.
+This function tells the turtle to move forward 50 pixels:
 ```python
 donatello.forward(50)
 ```
-* The above function tells the turtle to move forward 50 pixels.
-A pixel is a single point on the screen – the smallest element that can be represented.
+*  A **pixel** is a single point on the screen – the smallest element that can be represented.
 (The same as computer monitors and TV Screens... if you zoom in enough you will see the image is made out of dots).

 ![pixel](../imgs/pixelpika.gif)

-* We can change the direction of the turtle by using the left (or right) function to rotate the turtle by the amount of degrees specified.
+* We can change the direction of the turtle by using the left (or right) function to rotate the turtle by the amount of **degrees** specified.
 ```python
 donatello.left(90)
 ```